Author

 The late motivational preacher, the Rev. Robert H. Schuller, is famous for saying, “Never cut a tree down in the wintertime.
 Never make a negative decision in the low time.
 Never make your most important decisions when you are in your worst moods.
 Wait.
 Be patient.
 The storm will pass.
 The spring will come.”

-Napoleon Hill, the father of the self-help movement, said that “Patience, persistence and perspiration make an unbeatable combination for success.”
-And I completely agree that it takes all three attributes to create a life of joy that is long-lasting and fulfilling, and in my book, that is the end goal of living a life well-lived.
+Napoleon Hill, the father of the self-help movement, said, “Patience, persistence, and perspiration make an unbeatable combination for success.”
+I completely agree that it takes all three attributes to create a life of joy that is long-lasting and fulfilling, and in my book, that is the end goal of living a life well-lived.

-In this life, we are going to experience pain and hurt whether it is from friends, family or co-workers.
-And for some reading or listening by podcast, that pain is emotional or mental or, dare I say it, physical (if physical, you need to take action and walk away).
+In this life, we are going to experience pain and hurt, whether it is from friends, family, or co-workers.
+And for some reading or listening to podcasts, that pain is emotional or mental or, dare I say it, physical (if physical, you need to take action and walk away).
 While your head will pound with the desire to push through and be done so you can move on to the next responsibility or adventure, you also need to be self-aware enough to understand your limit to absorb the pressure and learn how to make accommodations so you can carefully and safely move to your next obligation.

 Working through pain might be the mantra of MMA (mixed martial arts) fighters, but most of us have not pushed our bodies to the flat line of pain and recovered enough to fight another day.
 The average age of an MMA fighter is in the mid-30s.
 For many of us, those days are long gone.
-Be wise where you are at this stage in life, and take the long view, so your healing from pain and hurt will be fully recovered as you journey into the next chapter of your life.
-No doubt, you’ll get there ready to go and with a spring in your step if you follow the path of patience, perseverance and practice for the rest of your days.
+Be wise where you are at this stage in life, and take the long view so you are healing from pain, and the hurt will be fully recovered as you journey into the next chapter of your life.
+No doubt, you’ll get there ready to go and with a spring in your step if you follow the path of patience, perseverance, and practice for the rest of your days.

 Deb Sofield